Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ### CUSTOMERS
 * GET all customers
-    * To get all customers use the URL `customers`
+    * To get all customers use the URL `/customers`
 * GET all inactive customers
-    * To get all customers who are inactive use the URL `customers?inactive=true`
+    * To get all customers who are inactive use the URL `/customers?inactive=true`
 * GET single customer by customer ID
-    * To get a single customer use the URL `customers/:id`
+    * To get a single customer use the URL `/customers/:id`
 * POST
-    * To post a new customer use the URL `customers/new`
+    * To post a new customer use the URL `/customers/new`
     * Example  keys:
 ```javascript
 {